 - Baerwald (also known as Löfgren A) is generally considered to be the best compromise that minimizes distortion across the record and keeps the distortion at the inner and outer grooves low.

 - Löfgren B will give you the lowest RMS distortion, but increased error at the inner and outer grooves.

 - AP™ is our proprietary alignment with reduced tracking distortion at the inner grooves (where tracing distortion is a problem) and increased tracking distortion at the outer grooves (where tracing distortion is low).

 - custom allows you to set your own null points or calculate null points for a known geometry.
 This is particularly useful if you need to match the stock alignment of your turntable or if you would like to experiment.
 Note that when choosing this option, the groove specification setting will make no difference.

 You may also choose "Save as PDF" in the printing dialogue instead of a printer to download and save your custom phono cartridge alignment protractor to your hard drive.
 Another way to save your alignment template for future use is to simply set a bookmark in your browser.
 All the parameters of your arc protractor are stored in the URL.
-To share your protractor with others, we recommend sharing the link to the calculations instead of the protractor link, as this allows for tweaking the printer scale settings.
+To share your protractor with others, we recommend sharing the link to the calculations instead of the protractor link, as this will allow for tweaking the printer scale settings.

 To protect your stylus, printing the template onto glossy photo paper is recommended.
 You may also stick pieces of clear parcel tape to all points on which you lower your stylus, or laminate the alignment protractor.